schlessinger-lab/LAT1-metainference/README.md

  tqdm

  * Highly recommended to install MDAnalysis and ProLif in an anaconda environemt.
-See the install instructions for thos programs.
+See the install instructions for those programs.